MagicMumble/ChromaticAberrationCorrection/README.md

 The program takes one testing image in PGM format with large amount of black circles on the white (or light-colored) background with the same radius size.
 Implemented algorithm makes measurements according to the testing image and is able to work with any other image exposed with the same camera settings.

 We suppose that camera wasn't set perpendicular to the image plane so the circles could become ellipses.
-We need to do is to build affine transformation to match green and red channels (green and blue too).
+We need to build affine transformation to match green and red (similarly green and blue) channels.
 Green channel was chosen to be the main channel because it prevails in the Bayer filter.

 Program defines the centers and radii of circles by checking the luminance of each pixel (check the structure of pgm files).
 Supposingly luminance value is decreasing by moving away from the circle center to its boundary.